Islam. Religion of peace? Or religion of war?

 So yes.
-Whoever sits and reads the Koran systematically will notice that you can find verses here and there that from a distance seem to encourage peace and tolerance but in context, or in closer reading, you can see more of their real meaning.
+Whoever sits and reads the Quran systematically will notice that you can find verses here and there that from a distance seem to encourage peace and tolerance but in context, or in closer reading, you can see more of their real meaning.

 So what does all this mean?
 Mohammed started off peacefully and pleasantly enough with amicable, nice and positive words.
-The Koran opens with these words: “In the name of Allah, the Beneficent, the Merciful.
+The Quran opens with these words: “In the name of Allah, the Beneficent, the Merciful.
 All praise is due to Allah, the Lord of the Worlds.
 The Beneficent, the Merciful” …written in the hope that Jews and Christians as one would receive his message.

 Mohammed – at the start – talked about mercy, peace and love.

 But when Mohammed saw that Jews and Christians rejected his message outright, his face began to change and soon his nice words changed to words rather less pleasant to the ear.

 For example, at the beginning of the Quran, in Sura 2, it says:

 “Surely those who believe, and those who are Jews, and the Christians, and the Sabians, whoever believes in Allah and the Last day and does good, they shall have their reward from their Lord, and there is no fear for them, nor shall they grieve.”
 Sura 2:62